 There would be what I suppose would be called a “Double Double Showcase Win;” both contestants would win both showcases.
 Additionally, if such a thing were to occur on a Carey-era $1,000,000 Spectacular, both contestants would also win a million dollars.

 How many perfect shows have there been over the years?

 What's the most anyone has ever won on the show?

-The biggest daytime win occurred on October 28, 2016, during Big Money Week, when a contestant $213,876, including $210,000 cash playing Cliff Hangers and another $1,000 on the Big Wheel.
-Since this episode played Cliff Hangers for an extremely unorthodox prize, though, I feel that the second-biggest daytime win is also worth noting.
-This occurred on Season 42's New Year's Eve show, which was aired a day early on December 30, 2013; a contestant won $170,345, consisting mostly of a $157,300 Audi and $10,000 in cash, both acquired in Gas Money.
+The biggest daytime win occurred on October 14, 2019, during Big Money Week, when a contestant won $262,743, including $202,000 cash in Plinko, a car in the Showcase, and a jackpot of $29,657 built up from whatever was awarded in any non-big money games that were won during the episode.
+However, since this show had several unorthodox aspects to it, I feel it is also worth mentioning the biggest winner on a show with only normal game play.
+This contestant, who is currently the daytime show's third-biggest winner, appeared on Season 42's New Year's Eve show, which was aired a day early on December 30, 2013; they won $170,345, consisting mostly of a $157,300 Audi and $10,000 in cash, both acquired in Gas Money.

 The biggest primetime win occurred on MDS 17 on February 22, 2008, where a contestant won $1,153,908, including both showcases (which contained, among other things, a Ford Escape Hybrid 4x4 and a Cadillac XLR Convertible), a million dollars, and an additional $20,000 from Grand Game.

 I was a contestant on TPIR x number of years ago.
 Can I be a contestant again?

 For 35 years, the answer to this question was "no;" however, the rule was amended in November, 2007, so if your appearance on the show was at least 10 years ago, you are allowed to be a contestant again.